On a generalization of affinoid varieties: Sheaves over dagger analytic spaces

 \begin{defn} For any object $\sF \in \ob(\bCoh(X_G))$ we define the \emph{support} of $\sF$ as the set

 Moreover, for any ideal sheaf $\sI \subset \cO_{X_G}$ the \emph{variety} of $\sI$ is defined

 \end{defn}

-\begin{defn} Keeping the same notation, we define $\bPic(X_G)$ to be the class of invertible sheaves on $X_G$ and call it \emph{the Picard group} of $X_G$, equipping it with the multiplication given by the tensor product of sheaves. \end{defn}
+\begin{defn} We define $\bPic(X_G)$ to be the group of isomorphisms classes of invertible sheaves on $X_G$ and we call it \emph{the Picard group} of $X_G$, equipping it with the multiplication given by the tensor product of sheaves. \end{defn}